 Use a bucket or terracotta pot to make the tower garden's base, and then heighten the tower with wire mesh.

-You can gather small stones from around your yard or purchase them from a local plant nursery.
+You can gather small stones from around your yard or purchase them from a local plant nursery or online garden stores like gardensonata.com.au.
 Continue adding rocks until the container is about one-third to halfway full.

 The length ration between your container and the cylinder should be between 1:2-1:3, with the cylinder being longer.